 Novo already had experience with VR filmmaking through award-winning Behind The Fence, and built on that experience for The Hidden.
 With a team of Indian and Intl creatives, Novo was able to embed in an Indian gov-led rescue operation to free a family who had been in slavery for 10 years.

-The Hidden premiered at Tribeca Film Festival in 2018 and previews at the 2018 Skoll World Forum, and has been touring the festival circuit ever since.
-It will be released in the Oculus store and used in 1:1 meetings with target donors for IJM to raise needed funds.
+The Hidden premiered at Tribeca Film Festival in 2018 and previewed at the 2018 Skoll World Forum with a panel on Virtual Reality: Closing the Empathy Gap, and has been touring the festival circuit ever since.
+The Hidden is currently available to watch in full in the Oculus store, and Within, the premier destination for cinematic virtual reality.
+The Hidden is also used in 1:1 meetings with target donors for IJM to raise needed funds.